Keyboard shortcuts

 config.ApiKey = &apiKey

-// Connect using the external signer
+// Connect using the external signers

 sdk, err := breez_sdk_spark.ConnectWithSigner(breez_sdk_spark.ConnectWithSignerRequest{